Yolla Realty - Logo

 Start Whatsapp Chat

-Understanding Leasehold Properties
+Understanding Bali Leasehold Properties

 A leasehold property, also known as Hak Sewa in Indonesian, is a form of ownership where an individual or entity leases land from the landowner for a predetermined period, typically ranging from 25 to 99 years.
 The leasehold agreement grants the lessee the right to occupy and utilize the property during the lease term, after which ownership reverts back to the landowner unless an extension is negotiated.